-State Trooper shot during traffic stop in Franklin County
+Police: Man who allegedly shot trooper charged with attempted murder

-FRANKLIN COUNTY, Pa. — A State Trooper was shot during a traffic stop on Saturday morning.
+A State Trooper was shot during a traffic stop on Saturday morning.

 Police say on February 29 around 2:05 a.m., State Troopers initiated a traffic stop in the 1400 block of Lincoln Way East in Guilford Township after observing violations.